Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 This era is named after the Sangam academies, which were gatherings of Tamil poets and scholars in ancient Madurai, where they composed and compiled a vast body of Tamil literature known as Sangam literature.
 The Sangam texts, comprising poetry and prose, provide valuable insights into the socio-political, economic, and cultural life of the time, depicting themes of love, war, governance, and everyday life.

 During the Sangam Age, the Tamil region was divided among three major kingdoms: the Cheras, Cholas, and Pandyas.
-These kingdoms were known for their trade relations with distant lands, including Rome and Southeast Asia, contributing to a prosperous economy.
+These kingdoms were known for their trade relations with distant lands, including Rome and Southeast Asia.

 Sangam Age Sources